 If an excessive number of SPI transactions occur over a long period of time, the device may experience a watchdog fault.
-It is recommended to limit the frequency of SPI transactions by providing approximately 50 $\mu$ s from the end of one transaction to the start of a new transaction.
+It is recommended to limit the frequency of SPI transactions by providing 50 $\,\mu$ s or more from the end of one transaction to the start of a new transaction.

 The device includes ability to detect a frozen or disconnected SPI bus condition, and it will then reset the bus logic.
-This condition is recognized when the SPI\CS is low and the SPI\SCLK is static and not changing for a two second timeout.
+This condition is recognized when the SPI_CS is low and the SPI_SCLK is static and not changing for a two second timeout.

-Depending on the version of the device being used, the SPI\MISO pin may be configured by default to use the REG18 LDO for its output drive, which results in a 1.8-V signal level.
-This may cause communications errors if the host processor operates with a higher voltage, such as 3.3 V or 5 V. The SPI\MISO pin can be programmed to instead use the REG1 LDO for its output drive by setting the Settings:Configuration:SPI Configuration[MISO\REG1] data memory configuration bit.
+Depending on the version of the device being used, the SPI_MISO pin may be configured by default to use the REG18 LDO for its output drive, which will result in a 1.8-V signal level.
+This may cause communications errors if the host processor operates with a higher voltage, such as 3.3 V or 5 V. The SPI_MISO pin can be programmed to instead use the REG1 LDO for its output drive by setting the Settings:Configuration:SPI Configuration[MISO_REG1] data memory configuration bit.
 This bit should only be set if the REG1 LDO is powered.
-After this bit has been modified, it is necessary to send the SWAP\TO\SPI() or SWAP\COMM\MODE() subcommands for the device to use the new value.
+After this bit has been modified, it is necessary to send the SWAP_TO_SPI() or SWAP_COMM_MODE() subcommands for the device to use the new value.

-The device includes optional pin filtering on the SPI input pins, which implements a filter with approximately 200 ns delay on each input pin.
+The device includes optional pin filtering on the SPI input pins, which implements a filter with approximately 200-ns delay on each input pin.
 This filtering is enabled by default but can be disabled by clearing the Settings:Configuration:SPI Configuration[FILT] data memory configuration bit.